TUDublinBlanchBusinessIT/autumn-repeat-project-KevinsProgramming/README.md

 **What my project does**

-- I created contact list page where peole can insert a persons name and email and it'll be stored into the db.
+- I created a contact list page where people can insert a persons name and email and it'll be stored in the database.

-- You can view this contact list and it wont be deleted unless you decide to delete a conatct.
+- You can view this contact list and it wont be deleted unless you decide to.
+You can delete contacts by pressing the delete button on the view contacts page.

-- There are buttons which can direct you to and from each page.
-With the front page, there is a button which allows you to view the entirety of contacts you have added.
+- There are buttons which can navigate you betweem the main page, which is where you can insert the contacts and view contacts list page, where you can view all contacts + delete a contact.

+- On the main page, you will see 2 fields and 2 buttons.
+For the 2 fields, you will see name and email.
+For the 2 buttons, you will see save and view contacts list.

+- On the view contacts list page, it displays all the contacts.
 On that page, it displays names, emails and a delete button.
 There is also button which allows you to return to the original page where you can continue to add contacts if you'd like!

 **How i did out my coding:**